-Fig. 5. (a) The absolute values of the time-variant space CCF of different taps of the proposed HST channel model at different time instants. (b) The absolute values of the time-variant space CCF of the second tap with/without time-varying angular parameters.
+Fig. 5. (a) Absolute values of the time-variant space CCF of different taps of the proposed HST channel model at different time instants. (b) Absolute values of the time-variant space CCF of the second tap with/without time-varying angular parameters.